Skip to Content

 The Disney cruise experience started before we even got to the port.

-When I booked this cruise, Mickey Mouse phoned me to welcome me on board when I boarded the ship, Mickey and Minnie were there to welcome us too.
+When I booked this cruise, Mickey Mouse phoned me to welcome me on board.
+When I boarded the ship, Mickey and Minnie were there to welcome us too – with a welcome dance!

 Mickey and Minnie Welcomed us Onboard